jtblackk/CPSC-2150/Assignments/README.md

 The assignments document the process of engineering an extendable, more-than-two-player, digital version of tic-tac-toe.
 It covers requirements analysis, planning with UML, and the iterative process of developing the end product.

-The projects are all in Java and used the Model View Controller design pattern.
+The projects are all in Java and used the Model View Controller design pattern, Design By Contract, and Java best practices.

 HW1 = Requirements analysis, UML diagrams, and project skeleton for 8x8/5-win Tic-Tac-Toe in Java